base-org/web/apps/base-docs/docs/tools/block-explorers.md

 ---

+## L2scan Explorer

+[L2scan Explorer](https://base.l2scan.co/) is a web-based tool that allows users to analyze Base and other layer 2 networks.
+It provides a user-friendly interface for viewing transaction history, checking account balances, and tracking the status of network activity.

+---

 ## Routescan

 [Routescan](https://superscan.network/) superchain explorer allows you to search for transactions, addresses, tokens, prices and other activities taking place across all Superchain blockchains, including Base.